Distributed-Compute-Labs/dcp-client/README.md

 ```

 ### examples/bravojs
 The examples in this directory show how to use DCP from a web page using the BravoJS module system and no special web server.
-The usage is virtually identical to NodeJS, except that your web page must include a *main module* which is a SCRIPT tag with a `module.declare` declaration.
+The usage is virtually identical to Node.js, except that your web page must include a *main module* which is a SCRIPT tag with a `module.declare` declaration.

 ####  Abbreviated Examples
 ```html